augmented-os/augmented-os/docs/architecture/components/task_execution_service/examples/basic_example.md

 ### Task Execution

-The Task Execution Layer will:
+The Task Execution Service will:

 1. Validate the input against the task definition's input schema
 2. Route the task to the appropriate executor (standard-executor in this case)